-A. Good Cause Required.
+- A. Good Cause Required.
 A temporary guardianship or conservatorship will not be granted without a showing of good cause.
-The petition should set forth facts showing the emergency or urgent nature of the request.

-B. Hearings on Temporary Guardianship and Conservatorship Cases.
-All temporary guardianship and conservatorship cases will be calendared by the probate clerk three (3) weeks out.
-If the case is urgent (i.e. irreparable harm to person or property), a party may appear in court on an ex parte application to request an order shortening time for the temporary hearing.

-C. Bond.
-A full bond will normally be imposed upon a non-corporate temporary guardian or conservator of the estate; if a lesser amount is requested, good cause must be shown in the petition.
-The Court may in certain cases require a bond of a temporary conservator or guardian of the person.
+The petition should set forth facts showing the emergency or urgent nature of the request. - B. Hearings on Temporary Guardianship and Conservatorship Cases.
+All temporary guardianship and conservatorship cases will be calendared by the probate clerk three (3) weeks out. - C. Bond.
+A full bond will normally be imposed upon a non-corporate temporary guardian or conservator of the estate; if a lesser amount is requested, good cause must be shown in the petition. - D. Notice.

-D. Notice.
 Notice must be given to the persons listed in Probate Code §§ 1510, 1511, 1821 and 1822.
 If the petition requests that notice be dispensed with to any persons required to receive notice, the Judicial Council Form GC-112 must be filed with the petition for appointment of a temporary conservator.
-The fact that a proposed conservatee may not understand the proceeding or be unable to attend is not a reason for dispensing with notice.

-E. Powers of Temporary Guardians and Conservators.
-Temporary guardians or conservators have the same powers as permanent guardians or conservators with the following exceptions:

-1. Sales.
-Temporary guardians or conservators may not sell any property including securities, vehicles, personal property, or real property.

-2. Change of Residence Under a Temporary Conservatorship.
+The fact that a proposed conservatee may not understand the proceeding or be unable to attend is not a reason for dispensing with notice. - E. Powers of Temporary Guardians and Conservators.
+Temporary guardians or conservators have the same powers as permanent guardians or conservators with the following exceptions: - 1.
+Sales.
+Temporary guardians or conservators may not sell any property including securities, vehicles, personal property, or real property. - 2.
+Change of Residence Under a Temporary Conservatorship. - a.

-a.
 Hearing.
 The court is required to hold a hearing within seven (7) days after a petition is filed.
 (Probate Code § 2253(c)).
 The proposed conservatee is required to attend the hearing unless he/she is unable or unwilling to attend the hearing and does not object.
-The proposed conservatee has the right to legal counsel, the right to confront any witnesses presented by or on behalf of the temporary conservator, and to present evidence on his/her own behalf.
-The court, in granting the petition, must make a finding that the change of residence is required to prevent irreparable harm and that no means less restrictive of the proposed conservatee's liberty will be sufficient to prevent such harm.
+The proposed conservatee has the right to legal counsel, the right to confront any witnesses presented by or on behalf of the temporary conservator, and to present evidence on his/her their own behalf.
+The court, in granting the petition, must make a finding that the change of residence is required to prevent irreparable harm and that no means less restrictive of the proposed conservatee's liberty will be sufficient to prevent such harm. - b.

-b.
 Order.
 The order shall specify the specific place where the placement is authorized.
 The court may not authorize removal from the state without an additional showing of necessity.
 A conservator who "willfully" removes a temporary conservatee from the state without a court order is guilty of a felony.
-(Probate Code § 2253(g))
+(Probate Code § 2253(g)) - c.

-c.
 Investigation by Court Investigator.
-If directed by the court, the Court Investigator does the following: (i) personally interview the proposed conservatee; (ii) inform the proposed conservatee about the proceedings and his/her rights; (iii) determine if the proposed conservatee objects, wishes to exercise his/her legal rights, is able and willing to attend the hearing, if legal counsel should be appointed, and whether the change of residence is required to prevent irreparable harm and no less restrictive means will suffice to prevent harm.
+If directed by the court, the Court Investigator does the following: (i) personally interview the proposed conservatee; (ii) inform the proposed conservatee about the proceedings and his/her their rights; (iii) determine if the proposed conservatee objects, wishes to exercise his/her their legal rights, is able and willing to attend the hearing, if legal counsel should be appointed, and whether the change of residence is required to prevent irreparable harm and no less restrictive means will suffice to prevent harm.
 The Court Investigator's report must be filed at least two (2) days before the hearing.
 The contents of the report must mirror the determinations above.
 (See Probate Code § 2253(b)(8))